russellschmidt/alexa-english-bulldog-facts/README.md

 GetNewFactIntent tell me a fact
-GetNewFactIntent tell me stuff about bulldogs GetNewFactIntent tell me bulldog facts etNewFactIntent tell me a bulldog fact GetNewFactIntent tell me a fact about bulldogs GetNewFactIntent tell me a fact about bullies GetNewFactIntent tell me a fact for a bulldogger
+GetNewFactIntent tell me stuff about bulldogs GetNewFactIntent tell me bulldog facts GetNewFactIntent tell me a bulldog fact GetNewFactIntent tell me a fact about bulldogs GetNewFactIntent tell me a fact about bullies GetNewFactIntent tell me a fact for a bulldogger